-As of January 31, 2020, our principal sources of liquidity were cash, cash equivalents and short-term investments totaling \$384.9 million which were held for working capital and general corporate purposes.
+As of April 30, 2020, our principal sources of liquidity were cash, cash equivalents and short-term investments totaling \$391.3 million which were held for working capital and general corporate purposes.
 Our cash equivalents and investments consist of highly liquid investments in money market funds, U.S. treasury securities, U.S. government agency securities and corporate debt securities.

-We have generated significant operating losses from operations, as reflected in our accumulated deficit of \$270.7 million as of January 31, 2020.
-We expect to continue to incur operating losses and have in the past and may in the future generate negative cash flows from operations in future periods due to expected investments to grow our business.
+We have generated significant operating losses from operations, as reflected in our accumulated deficit of \$290.0 million as of April 30, 2020.
+We expect to continue to incur operating losses and have in the past and may in the future generate negative cash flows due to expected investments to grow our business, including potential business acquisitions and other strategic transactions.

 We believe that our existing cash, cash equivalents and short-term investments will be sufficient to fund our operating and capital needs for at least the next 12 months from the issuance of our financial statements.
+Our foreseeable cash needs, in addition to our recurring operating costs, include our expected capital expenditures in support of expanding our infrastructure and workforce, lease obligations, purchase commitments, potential business acquisitions and other strategic transactions.
 Our assessment of the period of time through which our financial resources will be adequate to support our operations is a forward-looking statement and involves risks and uncertainties.
-Our actual results could vary as a result of, and our future capital requirements, both near-term and long-term, will depend on, many factors, including our growth rate, the timing and extent of spending to support our research and development efforts, the expansion of sales and marketing and international operating activities, the timing of new introductions of solutions or features, and the continuing market acceptance of our services.
+Our actual results could vary as a result of, and our future capital requirements, both near-term and long-term, will depend on, many factors, including our growth rate, the timing and extent of spending to support our research and development efforts, the expansion of sales and marketing and international operating activities, the timing of new introductions of solutions or features, and the continuing market acceptance of our services, and the impact of COVID-19 pandemic to our and our customers', vendors' and partners' businesses.
 We have and may in the future enter into arrangements to acquire or invest in complementary businesses, services and technologies, including intellectual property rights.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
+Additionally, some of the factors that may influence our operations are not within our control, such as general economic conditions and length and severity of the COVID-19 pandemic.
 We may be required to seek additional equity or debt financing.
 In the event that additional financing is required from outside sources, we may not be able to raise it on terms acceptable to us or at all.
-If we are unable to raise additional capital when desired, or if we cannot expand our operations or otherwise capitalize on our business opportunities because we lack sufficient capital, our business, operating results and financial condition would be adversely affected.
+If we are unable to raise additional capital when desired, or if we cannot expand our operations or otherwise